fox-it/dissect-docs/docs/source/contributing/style-guide.rst

 ^^^^^^^^^^

-When submitting changes to existing code that does not yet adhere to this style guide, a choice should be made whether or not to make the change conformant to the guidelines.
+When submitting changes to existing code that does not yet adhere to this style guide, a choice should be made whether to make the change conformant to the guidelines.
 You can use the rules below to help you decide what to do in these cases.

 If the change in existing code is